 Do I need to subscribe to see the Olympics?
-Here’s how to watch the 2021 games in Tokyo
+Here’s how to watch the delayed 2020 Games in Tokyo

 What would I need to subscribe to?

 If you are particular about what you want to see, some events will only be on NBC-owned cable channels or on NBCUniversal’s Peacock streaming service, which is free with registration.
-And some sports, like most men’s basketball games, will require $4.99 per month subscription to Peacock.
-The Peacock bit is all explained here (scroll down).
+And some sports, like most men’s basketball games, will require a $4.99-per-month subscription to Peacock.
+The Peacock bit is all explained here.
 If you want to get down in the weeds, a full grid of NBC’s sport-by-sport coverage schedule is here.

 What if I just want to enjoy some sports, any sports, and cheer?